-Board-certification is not a pre-requisite to performing liposuction procedures, or most cosmetic surgery for that matter.
+Board-certification is not a prerequisite to performing liposuction procedures, or most cosmetic surgery for that matter.
 Any general surgeon, or even a doctor without surgical training, can execute liposuctions.

 However, board certification by the American Society of Plastic Surgeons (ASPS) is a rigorous process.
 To be certified, a doctor must complete at least six years of surgical training after medical school, three of which must be residency training in the field of plastic surgery.
 They must pass comprehensive oral and written exams, have graduated from an accredited medical school, and complete continuing medical education each year – including in the field of patient safety.

-While all this does not guarantee that your doctor is also a gifted liposuction surgeon, it does give you a level of comfort that you are being treated by a professional who takes his or her work seriously and is up to breast with the most recent medical developments.
+While all this does not guarantee that your doctor is also a gifted liposuction surgeon, it does give you a level of comfort that you are being treated by a professional who takes his or her work seriously and is up to speed with the most recent medical developments.